raganwald/presentations/optimism-mindset.md

 ^ And if we have not read about Learned Optimism before, we must be curious: **Are optimists more likely to come up with specific explanations for things in their life?
 Or more likely to come up with general explanations?**

 ^ When I read this, I was just as confused as I was when I read about personal and impersonal explanations.
-I knew many people who were happy and successful, and they had overwhelmingly general ideas about their own talents.
+I knew many people who were happy and successful, and they had overwhelmingly general ideas about their own experience and talent.
 They sincerely believed they were successful in a general sense.

-^ (By the way, this often trips successful people up when they try for an "Act II:" They believe so sincerely in the general explanation for their success that they fail to realize how specific their experience and talents really are.)

 ^ But I also knew some very depressed people who had remarkably general explanations for their failure.
 They believed that they were "failures in life," a general explanation if ever there was one.